moby/moby/docs/sources/reference/api/docker_remote_api_v1.18.md

 ## 3.4 Errors

-If there is an error while processing a request, the daemon will generate a set of HTTP Headers to indicate the error:
+If there is an error while processing a request, the daemon will generate an HTTP Header to indicate the error:

-         X-Docker-Msg-Id: <error-id>
-         X-Docker-Msg-Arg-*: <text>
+    X-Docker-Err: { json-encoded-error-data }

+The `X-Docker-Err` header will contain JSON encoded data for the error:
+    {
+	  "id": "..."
+      "args": [
+        "..."
+	  ]
+	}

-The `X-Docker-Msg-Id` header will contain the string associated with the error.
-If there are run-time values/strings that are meant to be insertted into the human-readable text associated with the error, then the `X-Docker-Msg-Arg-*` headers will contain those values.
-The `*` will be replaced with the numeric position of the value in the text, e.g. 1 for the first, 2 for the second.
+Where `id` is a string representing the unique ID for the error, and `args` and an array of strings that are the substitution values that are meant to be insertted into the human-readable text associated with the error text.

-For example, the `docker inspect 123123123` command will generate the following headers, assuming there is no container with that name or ID:
+For example, the `docker inspect 123123123` command will generate the following header, assuming there is no container with that name or ID:

-        X-Docker-Msg-Id: NoContainerID
-        X-Docker-Msg-Arg-1: 123123123
+        X-Docker-Err: {"id":"NoContainerID","args":["123123123"]}

-These headers should be used for automated detection and processing of errors rather than trying to parse the human-readable text that is within the HTTP body the response message.
+This header should be used for automated detection and processing of errors rather than trying to parse the human-readable text that is within the HTTP body the response message.